-There’s tons of effective and affordable flea and tick medications for dogs on the market, but sometimes these solutions are not ideal.
+There are tons of effective and affordable flea and tick medications for dogs on the market, but sometimes these solutions are not ideal.
 These products are not natural, and it's possible that your dog could react poorly to them.

-While most dogs will be fine using these products if you're worried about your dog having an adverse reaction there are some more natural flea preventatives that you can try.
+While most dogs will be fine using these products, if you're worried about your dog having an adverse reaction, there are some more natural flea preventatives that you can try.
 In this article, we'll discuss those options, rate their effectiveness and tell you how to use them on your dog.

 That's because cedar oil works by blocking natural processes in the bodies of fleas, ticks, and mosquitoes.
-This eventually causes them to die, but other more beneficial insects like bees and butterflies don't function using quite the same processes.
+It eventually causes them to die, but other more beneficial insects like bees and butterflies don't function using quite the same processes.

 How well does cedar oil work on fleas and ticks?